 In the early days of the internet, memes were spread through email and discussion forums and they could take weeks or months to reach a large audience.
 Today, when a meme is spread through social media share channels, it can reach a worldwide audience within a day -- or even hours.

 Once an internet meme has reached critical mass, it often crosses over into other popular media and is spread even farther through coverage on television, in newspapers and in magazines.
 Conversation about the meme becomes, in effect, a fad.
 Like other types of fads, however, the life of an internet meme is often brief and its popularity fades as the content loses its novelty.
 There are, however, some memes that have had so much impact on popular culture, they've become classic.

-Examples of Internet memes include:
+Examples of classic Internet memes and the innovations they've inspired include:

 Leetspeak - the substitution of a word's letters with numbers or special characters was inspired by military jargon and made popular by programmers in the 1980's.
 Some of today's chat acronyms and emojis have their roots in leetspeak.

 LOLcats -- posting images of cats with semi-literate captions, such as "I can has cheezeburger?" has been popular since 2006.
 Mutations of this meme include dog shaming -- posting images of canines with signs around their necks explaining the pets' misdeeds.

 RickRoll - hyperlinks that are purposely misdirected to a video of 80's pop star Rick Astley singing "Never Gonna Give You Up" have been reported since 2008.
 A similar prank sends website visitors to a video of Russian singer Eduard Khi singing "Trololo."

 25 random things about me - a Facebook list meme that has been popular since 2009.